oop-it-kmitl-61/jStock/README.md

 *You need to complete the product informations.
 Next step is click the Add Product button.*
 ![add](https://user-images.githubusercontent.com/32861458/50140975-e6ce9300-02d8-11e9-9881-286655a19ef2.png)

-*After clicking the button the program will show this dialog to confirm to add product.
-You need to check the information is correctly and click Add button to add product to stock.*
+*After clicking the button, the program will show this dialog to confirm adding product.
+You need to check if the information is correctly and click Add button to add product to stock.*
 ![add check](https://user-images.githubusercontent.com/32861458/50115357-b1df2380-0279-11e9-9319-2e2194915db5.png)

-*After the previous step the program will back to edit page and you product has shown in table.
-If nothing happen you can click refresh button below the table to refresh data.*
+*After the previous step the program will back to edit page and your product will be shown in table.
+If nothing happen, you can click refresh button below the table to refresh data.*
 ![edit2](https://user-images.githubusercontent.com/32861458/50141519-47120480-02da-11e9-9392-a9bec95fc657.png)

 *This is example of alert.
-If product amount is less than 5 the cell will change colour to yellow.
-And if product is out the cell will change colour to red.*
+If product amount is less than 5, the cell will change colour to yellow.
+And if product is out, the cell will change colour to red.*
 ![edit3](https://user-images.githubusercontent.com/32861458/50140976-e7672980-02d8-11e9-9278-8dcd87cea8bb.png)

 *You can also edit or delete product by clicking at the edit icon in Edit column.*
 ![edit product](https://user-images.githubusercontent.com/32861458/50140977-e7672980-02d8-11e9-8af5-5886d73efc54.png)

-*If you want to delete the program will show this dialog to confirm.*
+*If you want to delete a product, the program will show this dialog to confirm.*
 ![delete product confirm](https://user-images.githubusercontent.com/32861458/50140978-e7672980-02d8-11e9-8490-c26ee644ac5f.png)

-*After you delete the product will disappear from the stock.*
+*After you confirm the deletion, the product will disappear from the stock.*
 ![edit4](https://user-images.githubusercontent.com/32861458/50141373-e71b5e00-02d9-11e9-9ea5-99de41f049cc.png)

 *The product that you add from Edit page is link to Sale page.*